 - Instructed to assist in complex civil fraud litigation comprising derivative actions, an unfair prejudice petition, and allegations that a director has misappropriated c.£15m.

-- E v F (2019-21): acting as Tribunal Secretary in a DIFC-LCIA arbitration involving a shareholder dispute in the tech industry concerning DIFC and KSA entities (to Judith Gill QC, Gary Born and Rupert Reed QC).
+- E v F (2019-21): Acting as Tribunal Secretary in a DIFC-LCIA arbitration involving a shareholder dispute in the tech industry concerning DIFC and KSA entities (to Judith Gill KC, Gary Born and Rupert Reed KC).

 - Advised joint liquidators on the recovery of property which has been disclaimed under the Insolvency Act 1986.

-- Drafted an advice for use in Swiss litigation on the liability of an English company under an employment contract, which raised issues as to apparent and usual authority in the corporate context.
+- Drafted an expert opinion for use in Swiss litigation on the liability of an English company under an employment contract, which raised issues as to apparent and usual authority in the corporate context.

 - Various appearances in the Companies Court in relation to winding-up petitions and bankruptcy petitions.